Nsustain/nsustain.com/README.md

 <br>

 ***What does Nsustain mean?***<br>
-An open-source community, where frontline environmental workers can post requests for open-source projects on the e<b><em>n</em></b>vironment &
+An open-source community for the e<b><em>n</em></b>vironment &
 <b><em>sustain</em></b>ability.